uwegeercken/hop-uit/README.md

 Usage:

 ./hop-uit.sh -i=[inputfolder] -o=[outputfolder] -f=[file name] -c=[configfolder]
-where

-* [inputfolder]          : required. path to the folder where the ktr files are located
+* [inputfolder]          : required. path to the folder where the .ktr or .kjb files are located
 * [outputfolder]         : required. path to the folder where the converted ktr files (hpl files) are output to
 * [file name]            : optional. name of a ktr or kjb file to convert. argument may be specified multiple times.
 * [configfolder]         : optional. path to the Hop config folder